robcarver17/skipperman/docs/WA_field_mapping_help.md

 ## Adding a new mapping

-If you want to add a new mapping, click on the dropdown 'Choose skipperman field to add to mapping', and then click on the button 'Add selected skipperman field to mapping'.
+If you want to add a new mapping, click on the dropdown `Choose skipperman field to add to mapping`, and then click on the button `Add selected skipperman field to mapping`.

 The button will then be replaced with either:

 - If you have uploaded a WA file of registrations, a list of the WA files
 - or if there is no file uploaded, you can just type the WA field name. **Warning: Make sure you type it exactly.
 I strongly recommend that you create a test registration, export the WA event file, and then import it before modifying the mapping**.

 If you have put the wrong skipperman field, you can also change it now.
-Then click 'Add selected skipperman & WA field to mapping' to add the mapping.
+Then click `Add selected skipperman & WA field to mapping` to add the mapping.
 If you don't select a skipperman and WA field, then it will cancel the addition of the new mapping.

 ## Deleting an existing mapping